 Verification type of audit will be completed in one stage.
 Steps are as under.

 Once audit request is created admin will receive an email that “A new audit request has been created upload SLA and setup the deposit”.
-When admin upload SLA and setup deposit fees (one figure will be advance deposit and another will be balance payment (if applicable) ) client will be notified that SLA has been uploaded by admin, please sign the SLA and make the payment.
+When admin upload SLA and setup deposit fees (one figure will be advance deposit and another will be balance payment (if applicable) client will be notified that SLA has been uploaded by admin, please sign the SLA and make the payment.

 Payment can be done in two ways:-